 soichirohondayoung

 By taking him under his wing, he gently showed him how important a problem’s technical aspects were and the inseparable quality of appreciating and valuing your own creation – both for its good parts and accepting failure when it occurs.
-Yuzo guided him in all aspects of his development as a mechanic, leaving a deep imprint on Soichiro’s soul – he has repeatedly admitted that the man who underpinned his knowledge and inspired him to improve throughout his career was his own boss, Uzo Sakakibara, and the man he respected most to the last moment of his life.
+Yuzo guided him in all aspects of his development as a mechanic, leaving a deep imprint on Soichiro’s soul – he has repeatedly admitted that the man who underpinned his knowledge and inspired him to improve throughout his career was his own boss, Yuzo Sakakibara, and the man he respected most to the last moment of his life.

 Tokyo Art Shokai